awwaaadddd/awwaaadddd.github.io/_posts/2023-05-03-assignment-three-post.md

 - Security support.

 ## 6. Reflection & Conclusions:
+The processes of image-based analysis can allow us to organize huge bits of data (in image form) quickly and easily.
+The methodologies used are quite simple and accessable as well. *Orange* houses multiple tools that are easy to manage and understand during the process of image analysis.
+Different theories and research studies are focusing on the development of image-based analysis, like the framework of distant viewing and the creation of databases.

 ## 7. Resources:
 (1) Mostafa, K., & Hegazy, T. (2021).
 Review of image-based analysis and applications in construction.
 Automation in Construction, 122, 103516. https://doi.org/10.1016/j.autcon.2020.103516